 Gensler Architects was founded and is headquartered in San Francisco; they are the Architectural designers for the just completed Shanghai Tower, the second tallest building in the world.
 They are also perhaps the worlds largest and very good indeed Contract Interior Designers.

-Foster and associates, designed both Apple’s new headquarters in Silicon Valley and Apple’s Flagship store in Union Square San Francisco, as well as the new Airport for Mexico City, to name a few projects in progress.
+Foster and associates, designed both Apple’s new headquarters in Silicon Valley and Apple’s Flagship store in Union Square San Francisco, as well as the new Airport for Mexico City (project now cancelled), to name a few projects in progress.

 In a recent interview with the Wall Street Journal, Norman Foster was asked what his hardest ever project had been.
 After doing many Airports and high-rises.
 He answered “Simple, a residence.
 In the morning the husband calls and tells you the wood floor will look terrific in the new house you are designing for them; in the afternoon the wife calls and says, Norman I think the limestone floor will look fantastic…”

 Some of the merits of Residential design are patience and phycology….
 As well as love for smaller things and projects.

 William Gaylord.
 Architectural Digest.
 Russell MacMasters photography.
 Very clean and contemporary lines, timeless (designed before 1986).
 Use of Black and mirror.